 Step by Step Instructions

 Layer sliced bananas over the top.
-I used 6 medium size bananas, and they covered the bottom so you couldn’t see any cookies (about 2 layers worth of banana slices).
+I used 6 medium size bananas, and cover the bottom so you don’t see any cookies (about 2 layers worth of banana slices).

 Fold in the cool whip or whipped cream.